Reading Time: 3 minutes

 The death of the business continuity planning and profession has been predicted quite a few times over the last decade.
-Some reports have even gone as far as to declare that is already dead.
+Some reports have even gone as far as to declare that it is already dead.

 But how many successful organizations hold the same type of view?
-Do companies like Google and Apple really get to stay on top by ignoring the possibility that disaster can strike at any time and the very fact that things will go wrong in the future?
+Do companies like Google and Apple get to stay on top by ignoring the possibility that disaster can strike at any time and the very fact that things will go wrong in the future?

 The truth is somewhere in the middle

 The truth is that business continuity planning will likely never die.
 The planning approach may change and become considerably different in the future, but it will never really disappear.

 Business continuity planning will always be required and will prepare the organizations for the possibility of something going wrong.
 As long as leaders care about protecting their organizations from losses or closures, business continuity planning will continue to be around in one way or another.

 However, this does not mean that the field of business continuity planning is perfect.
 Those that predict it’s the disappearance have some reasons for their beliefs, and these are often very valid criticisms.
 Here are some of them:

 Critics often feel that the field of business continuity planning has somewhat stagnated, and they are right to a certain extent.
 Many consultants are stuck in the past, and they refuse to acknowledge that modern problems require modern solutions and a more agile approach in resolving them.